Josh-Tracy/tfe-ansible-install/examples/active-active.md

 ```

 ## Steps to Active/Active

+Taken from https://developer.hashicorp.com/terraform/enterprise/install/automated/active-active The steps here are modified from the documentation to account for stateful virtual machines being used instead of an autoscaling group.

 1. Run the `install.yaml` playbook against a single host in the `tfe` host group to perform 1 standalone installation with active/active disabled.
 2. Login, create the admin user and Organization, and verify you can perform a terraform apply.
 3. Run the `uninstall.yaml` playbook to uninstall TFE from the host.
+This is the equivilent of autoscaling down to 0 nodes.
 4. Modify the `group_vars/tfe.yaml` variables to configure active/active.
-5. Run the `install.yaml` playbook against the host in the `tfe` host group again to reconnect it to external services and redis.
+5. Run the `install.yaml` playbook against the host in the `tfe` host group again to reinstall and reconnect it to external services and redis.
 >Note: This will disable port 8800 replicated admin console UI.
 6. Login and perform a terraform apply to ensure Redis is working properly.
 7. Add the other tfe hosts under the `tfe` group in the `hosts.yaml` file.
 9. Run the `install.yaml` playbook to install TFE on all the nodes you desire at once (up to 5 supported per cluster).
 10. SSH into those nodes are run `replicatedctl app status` to verify a healthy application launch.
 11. Run a few terraform plans and applys to verify the application functionality.
+12. You can SSH into each node and run `docker ps` to look for `tfe-build-worker` container starting up as your perform a terraform run to verify runs are being split across the TFE nodes.
+The TFE nodes poll Redis for run requests and the node with available capacity at the time it polls recieves the run.
+There is no logic other than that to decided which node gets wich run.

 ## Example Inputs for Active/Active